sakarns/kct-sl/README.md

 # kct-sl
-this is all the project from SL/ BCA , KCT.
+this is the project code from SL/ BCA , KCT provided by teacher.